rayumauser/rayuma/README.md

-# Ocerium_Project Made by SALFIIN#2470
+# MADE BA RAYUMA HUB

-# Library core
+# LIBRARY AT THIS AT THE VERY START(IMPORTANT)
-first we have to add a loadstring for library usage
+we need to add loadstring so ui work

 ```lua
 local Library = loadstring(game:HttpGet("https://raw.githubusercontent.com/slf0Dev/Ocerium_Project/main/Library.lua"))()
 ```

-# Creating a window
+# Making a window

 ```lua
 Window = Library.Main("Your Text","LeftAlt") -- change "LeftAlt" to key that you want will hide gui